Pigskin Mania and all Mania pools

 the Official Point Spreads posted on

 PM website and not the updated spreads on VegasInsider.com.
 Choices of games are limited to those listed in the Official Point Spreads.
 NCAA games which involve an FCS team (formerly known as Division 1-AA) are not included in the point spreads.
-Both teams in a game have to be FBS teams for the game
+Both teams in a game must be FBS teams for the game